 In 2014, I was invited to advise in meeting the Committee of Legal Affairs and Human Rights of the Council of Europe on the impact of ODR on access to justice and human rights.
 The Committee produced a draft Resolution, since adopted by the Council, which calls on all 47 member States to promote the development and use of Online Dispute Resolution.
 In February 2016, I was invited to be an advisor to an EU funded research project led by the Faculty of Law at Salamanca University in Spain to consider the role of online mediation in cross-border disputes.

-As well as my private practice as a business mediator and negotiator, I have been Head of the European Advisory Board for a Silicon Valley spin-off from eBay and PayPal called Modria Inc (www.modria.com) the global leader in applying online technology to all forms of resolving complaints and disputes.
-The Modria team, now spread across offices in the USA, UK and India, and part of Tyler Technologies , designed, built and ran the dispute resolution systems pioneered by eBay and PayPal and which have been used in resolving over 60 million disputes.
-Their technology is behind the platform for 100,000s of local taxation disputes for various county governments throughout the United States.
+As well as my private practice as a business mediator and negotiator, I have been Head of the European Advisory Board for a Silicon Valley spin-off from eBay and PayPal called Modria Inc the global leader in applying online technology to all forms of resolving complaints and disputes.
+The Modria team, now spread across offices in the USA, UK and India, are part of Tyler Technologies.
+They designed, built and ran the dispute resolution systems pioneered by eBay and PayPal .

 I have been an innovator in the field of mediation, developing two areas of novel specialism being disputes between shareholders in private companies leading to stalemate situations (see www.BoardroomResolve.com) and mediating online .

-I was a member of the Working Party of the European Committee on Standardisation (CEN) which developed a Workshop Agreement on standards for Online Dispute Resolution and am currently a member of the EU funded EMCOD project (www.emcod.net) led by the University of Tilburg and which has developed an online tool for the measurement of justice through ODR.
+I was a member of the Working Party of the European Committee on Standardisation (CEN) which developed a Workshop Agreement on standards for Online Dispute Resolution and a member of the EU funded EMCOD project led by the University of Tilburg and which has developed an online tool for the measurement of justice through ODR.

 I was the co-author of the European chapter in “Online Dispute Resolution: Theory and Practice” and which was published in 2010 (Eleven Publishing - ISB 9490947253), which described as "a state-of-the-art overview and assessment of the status quo and future of the Online Dispute Resolution (ODR) field."